 “I mostly look for “mistakes” or something unexpected (…) when you accidentally play different notes or when you tweak a sound and come up with a really cool sound.” – Elvis

-Liquid-sounding sound design elements were used to convey the strong, agile and lightweight features of the Beryllium element.
-A combination of both electronic and acoustic instruments were used, to both convey both the primary technological side of the brand but also the human and trustworthy side.
+Liquid-sounding sound design elements were used to convey the strong, agile, and lightweight features of the Beryllium element.
+A combination of both electronic and acoustic instruments was used, to convey both the primary technological side of the brand but also the human and trustworthy side.
 Moncef, the other main sound designer, had this to say regarding his approach to the audio logo;

 “We tried to merge edgy cinematic sounds with modern and catchy ones, finding a melody that refers to the brand (…) The most inspiring aspect from this project was the opportunity to grab the listener’s attention with a bold start” – Moncef